The news is in: Kombucha is hot.

 Are there other fermented foods that give me benefits other than kombucha?

 Yes!
-If you are still concerned about drinking kombucha after reading all of this, there are other beautiful raw, organic fermented foods you can get or make like sauerkraut, kimchi, pickles, miso or milk kefir.
+If you are still concerned about drinking kombucha after reading all of this, there are other beautiful raw, organic fermented foods you can get or make like sauerkraut, kimchi, pickles, miso, coconut yogurt or milk kefir.
+Check out local grocers who carry some of these beautiful products.

 What type of sugar should I use to brew Kombucha?